Best Hotels in Budva 2026: Beach Resorts, Boutique & Budget

 Hotel Avala Resort & Villas

 Well-located near the old town and Slovenska Beach.
-Pool, bay views, and a good mid-to-upper range feel.
+The hotel has a pool, bay-view rooms (request upper floors for the best perspective), and a good mid-to-upper range feel.
+The restaurant serves both Montenegrin and international menus.
 One of the more consistent options in Budva for the price.

 - Best for: Guests wanting bay views, a pool, and proximity to both beach and old town